karfau/as3-depending/README.md

 The term *dependency injection* is a very general one, so I will define what I mean when talking about it:

 1. depending classes **communicate** their dependencies
-2. **defining** how to resolve dependencies (e.g. what kind of instance to use that implements the required interface)
+2. **specifying** how to resolve dependencies (e.g. what kind of instance to use that implements the required interface)
 3. **creating** instances with **resolved** dependencies

 All object oriented application code I know has classes that depend on other classes, so I claim that they all use dependency injection, if understood the way described above.